helagro/post-messenger/README.md

 # post-messenger

-This is a simple Android application that introduces an easy way to send text to a web server through POST requests.
+This is a simple Android application that introduces an easy way to send text to any web server through POST requests.